 The UFDR system consists of custom hardware and software that I developed to recover data from old floppy disks by capturing both the analog and raw digital signals, then using post-processing software to decode the data.

-It optionally uses the PulseView software to display the analog and the raw and decoded digital signals for individual tracks.
+It optionally uses the PulseView software to display both the analog and the raw and decoded digital signals for individual tracks.
 This is especially useful if a track has decoding errors, as the graphical view can sometimes help determine what is causing the errors.

-Although other devices and software for processing raw digital data from floppy disks were already available (see below), none also captured and displayed the matching analog waveforms, and as far as I know, none allowed adding and deleting and moving pulses/edges to fix errors.
+Although other devices and software for processing raw digital data from floppy disks were already available (see below), as far as I know, none also captured and displayed the matching analog waveforms, or allowed adding and deleting and moving pulses/edges to fix errors.
 So far I haven't needed to refer to the analog signal recording for clues to help with fixing read errors, but it has been interesting to see how the signal amplitude sometimes varies significantly, yet the drive is still able to successfully extract all the pulses.

-In February 2018 I exhibited my UFDR system at the Vintage Computer Festival Pacific Northwest, held in Seattle at the Living Computers: museum + labs.
+In February 2018 I exhibited my UFDR system at the Vintage Computer Festival Pacific Northwest (VCF-PNW-2018), held in Seattle at the Living Computers: museum + labs.
 The poster that was part of my display, and explains the various portions of the system, is available for download below.
 I plan to eventually document the UFDR hardware and software in more detail on this page -- but I need to first clean up the source code.

 Other devices and software for processing raw digital data from floppy disks include: